Clemapfel/jluna/docs/manual.md

 }
 ```

-But we run into a problem, `Frog` does not have a no-argument CTOR.
-The only way to construct frog is from a tadpole, however we cannot ask for a tadpole as an argument to the box function because we have to strictly adhere to the `(T) -> Any*` signature.
-The only way to solve this conundrum is to create a new julia-side function that constructors a frog for us in a round-about way:
+We run into a problem. `Frog` does not have a no-argument constructor.
+The only way to construct a frog, is from a tadpole.
+We cannot ask for a tadpole as an argument to the box function, though, because we have to strictly adhere to the `(T) -> Any*` signature.
+The only way to solve this conundrum, is to create a new julia-side function that constructs a frog for us, in a round-about way:

 ```julia
 function generate_frog(name::String) ::Frog